adamcseresznye/chromascope/README.md

 We welcome contributions to Chromascope!
 If you have suggestions for new features, bug reports, or would like to contribute code, please open an issue or submit a pull request.
 For the contribution guidelines see [here](https://github.com/adamcseresznye/chromascope/blob/main/.github/CONTRIBUTING.md).

 ## Planned improvements
-- 🚧 Enable display of MS2 chromatograms and spectra.
+- 🚧 Enable display of SIM and MS2 chromatograms and spectra.
 - 🚧 Introduce functionality for simple peak integration.
 - 🚧 Provide support for handling and processing multiple files simultaneously.